 History section on enquiry agents sourced from Wikipedia

-Our enquiry agent service extends to the following practise areas
+Our enquiry agent service extends to the following practice areas

 - Tracing people